What happens after State Opening

 The Lords meets slightly later than the Commons.
 The additional time allows the chamber of the House of Lords to be rearranged - returning it to its usual format.

 In both Houses, different subject areas are debated for several days following the ceremony.
-The debates following the Queen's Speech in 2014 took place over four days in the Lords.
+The debates in the Lords following the Queen's Speech in December 2019 took place over three days, early in the new year.
 The subjects were as follows:

-In 2014 the subjects of Commons debates following the Queen's Speech were:
+The subjects of the five days of Commons debates following the 2019 Queen's Speech were:

-After the five days of general debates, the programme of work to turn what is outlined in the Queen's Speech into legislation begins.
+After these days of general debates, the programme of work to turn what is outlined in the Queen's Speech into legislation begins.
 Bills start to be introduced in both Houses as Parliament gets back to business.

 Find out more about the role and work of the House of Lords and House of Commons: